PrefectHQ/prefect/docs/collections/overview.md

 ## Available Collections

-To see the list of available Prefect Collections and links to each collection's GiHub repository and documentation, please refer to the [Collection Catalog](catalog.md) in the Prefect documentation.
+To see the list of available Prefect Collections and links to each collection's GitHub repository and documentation, please refer to the [Collection Catalog](catalog.md) in the Prefect documentation.

 ## Contributing Collections